“Always get the job done!” Sometimes that is easier said than done! Songwriting is not just a job like any other.

 What does “made it” mean though?
 Would we call a restaurant owner a failure if they weren´t awared with a Michelin star?
 No, if their restaurant served delicious food and the place was busy every night, we would well respect their business for what it is.

 In songwriting we do not see the successes people have, unless they are Grammy worthy so to say.
-This malperception can be dangerous if adopted by songwriters themselves as this can really cause mental health issues and add enourmous pressure to reach overly ambitious goals.
+This malperception can be dangerous if adopted by songwriters themselves, as this can really cause mental health issues and add enourmous pressure to reach overly ambitious goals.
 No wonder people feel like they fall short.

-Like I said the job in itself already requires emotional openness, and that vulnerability is easily taken advantage of by people that want to bring you down (whether that happens consciously or subconsciously).
+Like I said, the job in itself already requires emotional openness, and that vulnerability is easily taken advantage of by people that want to bring you down (whether that happens consciously or subconsciously).

-But what´s the hardest part for some creatives is the fact that their loved ones, people that are close to them, often operate from that very same fear-based perception and therefor do not really give emotional support.
+But what´s the hardest part for some creatives is the fact that their loved ones, people that are close to them, often operate from a fear-based perception and therefor do not really give emotional support.
 A lot of times people that mean us well, tell us to stop dreaming and get a “real” job and just write for fun in our spare time.
 That can be truly devastating.
 It can be soul-crushing.
 Also, they might not believe in our music, as it might not match with what the commercial listener is used to listening to on the radio.
 Again, comparing everything to the highest standards.
 This might make loved ones bad judges and yet they will share their opinion because everyone has an opinion about music.
 Music is so culturally embedded into our day to day lives, that everyone feels entitled to judge.
-In other jobs where you might have an expertise that your loved ones do not have, they might just admire your work ethic or be proud of your ambition.
+In other jobs where you might have an expertise that your loved ones do not have, they might just admire your work ethic or be proud of the way you live up to your ambitions.
 In songwriting they quickly judge your journey and the audible results based on their limited ability for being visionaries or truly understanding anything about the art or the business behind it.

 And yes it is hard.
 I want you to feel less alone and I want you to be aware that just because you love certain people you shouldn’t trust their advice in areas they have no idea about.